Last updated in March 2026.

 Anything Else I Should Know?

 Remittances to the Philippines usually peak during the last quarter of the year.
 And if you send your 13th month in the last few weeks in December, you’ll run into multiple bank holidays.
-So if you want your virtual assistant to receive their 13th month on time, send it early.
+So if you want your virtual assistant to receive their 13th month pay on time, send it early.
 The first week of December is usually best.

 Or ask your VA if they want to receive their bonuses on January (some prefer this).
 That way, you can avoid any salary issues over the holidays.